lukehsiao/CribSense/docs/setup/hw-setup.md

 ### 3D Printed Chassis

 Using our chassis is entirely optional.
 In fact, we're confident you could make something better.
+Two of the biggest weaknesses are:

+-   It's hot-glued together, so it's not easy to re-open and change things.
+-   It doesn't have a built-in way to attach to a crib.
+Some options are 3M mounts, Velcro, or tape.
-We provide a simple chassis (along with its source files) that we used while developing CribSense as a starting point.
+    We just provide a simple chassis (along with its source files) that we used while developing CribSense as a starting point.
 This is how we set it up.

 TODO: William to fill in instructions about how to use the source files to print out the chassis (or links to good tutorials)

-TODO: Build process along with pictures.

 ### IR LED Circuit